nodejs/node/doc/api/url.md

 `url.parse()` is an exception to most of the legacy APIs.
 Despite its security concerns, it is legacy and not deprecated because it is:

-* faster than the alternative WHATWG `URL` parser
+* Faster than the alternative WHATWG `URL` parser.
-* easier to use with regards to relative URLs than the alternative WHATWG `URL` API
+* Easier to use with regards to relative URLs than the alternative WHATWG `URL` API.
-* widely relied upon within the npm ecosystem
+* Widely relied upon within the npm ecosystem.

 Use with caution.